shakirth-anisha/tiramisu/CONTRIBUTING.md

 ---
 ```

-- Posts can be written normally in accordance to the common markdown specifications that can be found [here](http://commonmark.org)
+-   Inorder to include _grid based images_ similar to what is on display in the `/gallery` page of the site,

-- Inorder to include *grid based images* similar to what is on display in the `/gallery` page of the site, place all images inside a div in the markdown file as follows
+    place all images inside a div in the markdown file as follows

 ```md
 // snip of a blog

 <div class="img-grid">